fullstackjake/jobs/positions/quality_assurance_lead.md

 * Research and evaluate new technologies for potential use with our products

 ## Requirements
-* 3+ years experience software quality assurance or software development for web applications
+* 3+ years experience in software quality assurance or software development for web applications
 * Experience creating detailed test plans / test cases from scratch
 * Basic knowledge of source control software and concepts (preferrably git)
 * Basic knowledge of software issue tracking software and concepts (preferrably Jira)